Text and photos: Peter Mann

 Clopton is one of Britain’s lost villages and now a deserted village site immediately on the right at the bottom of Croydon Hill, opposite the turning to Croydon – a footpath from the road will take you there.

-He added the porch and blocked the north door (to help eliminate draughts) and much else we don’t know about.
-He also placed a rather smart plaque (also called a cartouche) of his arms (pictured), impaled with those of Lady Frances Howard, his wife, over the entrance – this link tells you more about the Downing plaque; Butterfield moved it from outside the porch to over the south door in 1874; the FoFC cleaned the plaque in 2018.
+He added the porch and blocked the north door (presumably to help eliminate draughts) and much else we don’t know about.
+Above the south porch entrance, he placed a rather smart plaque (also called a cartouche) of his arms (pictured), impaled with those of Lady Frances Howard, his wife – this link tells you more about the Downing plaque; Butterfield moved it from outside the porch to over the south door in 1874.

 A million stones